shakhor-shual/walkman/README.md

 The same procedure will be used in the process of subsequent infrastructure deployment.
 Remember this when choosing the names of sub-folders that satisfy the dependencies of the deployment stages!

+### Walkman for post-deployment setup
 Ansible is used to configure the deployed infrastructure:
 - implicitly - using "helpers" that dynamically generate the necessary Ansible code
-- explicitly - by launching existing Ansible playbooks and roles).
+- explicitly - by launching existing Ansible playbooks and roles.

 To do this, Walkman automatically generates a dynamic inventory for the entire infrastructure deployed by it.

+Walkman uses Helm and kubectl to configure Kubernetes infrastructure deployment.
+Importing configuration for access to the cluster is recommended using Terraform

 ## Quick Start:
 Walkman is just a single  bash script(cw4d.sh) that, when run without parameters,